Gloving in Martock

 By 1830 the output had fallen to 50 dozen pairs of gloves a week but a couple of years later there were 567 women working in the trade so things had improved dramatically.

-leather to fit the hand, a very skilled job, which an apprentice cutter would take several years to learn.
+Small factories often started in back rooms and outhouses with the father cutting theleather to fit the hand, a very skilled job, which an apprentice cutter would take several years to learn.
 Any young children would tie cotton ends, and girls from the age of 10 learned to make gloves on the sewing machine.
 Small boys would cut out the thumbs and fittings on a small press.
 Older members of the family would line gloves on a metal pair of hands, turn the work and pack it up in ½ doz. packets.

 People who worked ‘at the gloving’ in the 1940s and 50s were quite happy doing the job but they always moaned about the poor rates of pay.
 However, they had no problems with childminding or travelling to their place of work.
 A bag lady or man would take the bundles of leather, usually done up in 5 dozen lots, to a central place where folk would either collect it or send their children.
 In 1940 pay for pique making was 2/6d a dozen pair, and 1/6d for inseam.
 Pique work was the most difficult as the gloves had to be stitched across the top of a small metal bar on the sewing machine.
 The other types, inseam, brossier and pxm, were said to be easier and so they could make maybe 6 or 8 pairs in an hour.
 Pique was slower and unless you were really quick, only 3 pairs were produced per hour.
 Some ladies would get up 5 am and put in a dozen pair of thumbs before they got the children’s breakfast.